 - KLP (F): Does not accept modern TLS 1.2, and does accept weak RC4 ciphers.
-Vulnerable to the POODLE attack and man-in-the-middle-attacks because of insecure renegotiation.
+Vulnerable to the POODLE attack and attacker-in-the-middle attacks because of insecure renegotiation.
 Weak SHA-1 certificate chain.
 No Forward Secrecy.

 - Nordea (F): No HTTPS by default.
 Does not accept modern TLS 1.2, and does accept weak RC4 ciphers.
 Vulnerable to the POODLE attack.
 Weak SHA-1 certificate chain.
 No Forward Secrecy nor secure renegotiation.